curiousoffice/playbook/README.rst

 Protect Sophilabs and its clients assets: operations integrity and intellectual property by guaranteeing compliance with the highest possible security standards.

-- **Confidentiality**: Information, no matter its classification, is only seen or used by people authorized to access it.
+- **Confidentiality**: Information, no matter its classification, is only seen or used by authorized users.
 - **Integrity**: Any unauthorized information changes are impossible (or at least detected), and changes by authorized users are tracked.
 - **Availability**: Information is accessible when authorized users need it, while accounting for proper balance between security and availability.